 Dropbox is the king when it comes to Cloud Storage Services, However what if you are looking for something else than Dropbox?
 Check our picks for the best Dropbox alternatives.

 In this article, we have listed the top 7 Cloud Storage Services for 2018.
 I hope you will like this article.
-Technology advances day by day and in the current world, most of the things are connected online including storage space.
+Technology advances day by day, and in the current world, most things are connected online, including storage space.

 Why We Need Dropbox Alternatives

-Dropbox is certainly one of the best cloud storage when ease of access and responsiveness is your first priority.
-It is the simplest cloud storage when it comes to setting up for the first time and using it on a regular basis.
-However, there are some flaws in Dropbox which can send you on a long journey of searching for its alternatives.
+Dropbox is certainly one of the best cloud storage when ease of access and responsiveness is your priority.
+It is the simplest cloud storage for setting up for the first time and using it regularly.
+However, Dropbox has some flaws that can send you on a long journey searching for its alternatives.

-The lack of end to end encryption and absence of encryption while your files are uploaded to Dropbox can be a major threat to the security of your data.
-Furthermore, Dropbox free version with storage capacity limited to 2GB might become insufficient for you.
+The lack of end-to-end encryption and absence of encryption while your files are uploaded to Dropbox, can be a major threat to the security of your data.
+Furthermore, Dropbox’s free version with a storage capacity limited to 2GB might become insufficient for you.
 Although, you do get the opportunity to refer and earn more storage space in your free version of Dropbox.

 Top 7 Cloud Storage Services for 2018

-If you are one of the people who use cloud storage for personal use only then Google Drive is the best alternative to Dropbox for you.
-The Google Drive environment is pretty much similar to Dropbox which means it’s easy to set up and even easier to use.
+If you are one of the people who use cloud storage for personal use only, then Google Drive is the best alternative to Dropbox for you.
+The Google Drive environment is similar to Dropbox, which means it’s easy to set up and even easier to use.

-Google Drive offers 15GB of free storage which is more than 7 times of Dropbox which is offering only 2GB free storage space.
-However, the 15GB space needs to be split up between Google Photos, Gmail as well but still 15GB storage is a good deal when you were previously limited to 2GB online storage.
-In addition, the flexible paid plans of Drive makes more sense than that of Dropbox.
+Google Drive offers 15GB of free storage, which is more than 7 times of Dropbox, offering only 2GB of free storage space.
+However, the 15GB space needs to be split up between Google Photos, Gmail as well, but still, 15GB storage is a good deal when you were previously limited to 2GB online storage.
+In addition, the flexible paid plans of Drive make more sense than that of Dropbox.

-OneDrive is another powerful cloud storage service, which also offers 15GB free online storage space.
+OneDrive is another powerful cloud storage service, which also offers 15GB of free online storage space.
 Microsoft’s OneDrive gives a deadly competition to Dropbox and Google drive.
-Its cross-platform availability, similar functionality, and fast synchronization make it one of the closest competitor to Dropbox.
+Its cross-platform availability, similar functionality, and fast synchronization make it one of the closest competitors to Dropbox.

 OneDrive plans are pretty flexible and allow you to choose a package according to your needs.
 One of the biggest advantages of buying a premium OneDrive subscription is that you get complete access to Office Suite at no additional cost.
-It’s a sweet deal when you are a student or a personal who spends time on Word and Excel.
-With Microsoft Office and OneDrive synchronization, It is now possible to collaborate with other people working on the same document.
+It’s a sweet deal when you are a student or a person who spends time on Word and Excel.
+In addition, with Microsoft Office and OneDrive synchronization, It is now possible to collaborate with other people working on the same document.

-It also comes with built-in OneNote support which is an incredible application for taking notes.
-With One-Note you can scan documents, add quick notes, screen clipping, drawing, and whatnot.
-This concludes with the fact that OneDrive is one of a steal deal when you work on Microsoft productivity tools.
+It also comes with built-in OneNote support, which is an incredible application for taking notes.
+With One-Note, you can scan documents, add quick notes, screen clipping, drawing, and whatnot.
+This concludes that OneDrive is one of a steal deals when you work on Microsoft productivity tools.

 Box.com offers impressive online storage of 10GB at no cost.
 With an easy synchronization feature, you can quickly access files stored on your phone or tablet.
-It is primarily targeted to provide business services but it still offers some personal cloud storage as well.
+It is primarily targeted to provide business services, but it still offers some personal cloud storage.
 Unfortunately, the downside with Box.com is that it limits the size allowance per file to 250MB for free versions.

-One of the most amazing features in Box.com is its integration with most of the applications which people use while running a business.
-There are several tools that help you to link Office straight to the Box, further you can use the FTP app to transfer the whole of your old data to the Box area.
+One of the most amazing features of Box.com is its integration with most of the applications which people use while running a business.
+Several tools help you to link Office straight to the Box.
+Further, you can use the FTP app to transfer the whole of your old data to the Box area.
 The paid plan also offers unlimited storage that can be pretty useful for users who use cloud storage extensively.

-Mediafire which was once a filesharing portal has now evolved to become a reliable cloud storage service as well.
-The cloud services offered by Mediafire is almost similar to other cloud storage services I mentioned in this list.
-You can share documents, files, and folders with a password or make it public to the world, which is generally a fundamental role of cloud storage.
+Mediafire, which was once a filesharing portal, has now evolved to become a reliable cloud storage service as well.
+The cloud services offered by Mediafire are almost similar to other cloud storage services I mentioned in this list.
+For example, you can share documents, files, and folders with a password or make them public to the world, which is generally a fundamental role of cloud storage.

 One of the best things about Mediafire is its super optimized file manager, with which you can manage your files and folders on any device.
 Unlike most of the other cloud service, Mediafire doesn’t have bandwidth limitations – no matter how much popular your links are.

 The most useful thing I love about Mediafire is its feature of One-time links.
-You can share a file with a person using the one-time link and the recipient won’t be able to share the link further.
-It is highly helpful when you are sharing personal documents or something that is really sensitive.
+You can share a file with a person using the one-time link, and the recipient won’t share the link further.
+It is beneficial when you are sharing personal documents or something susceptible.

 pCloud is the name that is not so famous in the cloud storage world, but it is one of the most deserving cloud storage services right now.
-It offers 20GB free storage space to everyone who registers an account with pCloud.
-One of the main highlights of pCloud is its flexible paid plans which not only gives you the freedom to choose storage space but also different features inclusions.
+It offers 20GB of free storage space to everyone who registers an account with pCloud.
+One of the main highlights of pCloud is its flexible paid plans, which gives you the freedom to choose storage space and different features inclusions.

-Another unique feature about pCloud is that you don’t need to manage a particular folder on your device. pCloud has the ability to synchronize everything on your device, you can work while pCloud syncs everything you have given the privilege to access in the background.
+Another unique feature about pCloud is that you don’t need to manage a particular folder on your device. pCloud has the ability to synchronize everything on your device.
+You can work while iCloud syncs everything you have given the privilege to access in the background.

-If you are someone who gives equal priorities to usability and security then Sync.com is a better option than the Dropbox.
-It has cross-platform support on all major platforms including iOS, macOS, Android, and Windows.
-It used Zero-Knowledge Authentication which makes your file secure even from the hosts.
+If you give equal priorities to usability and security, then Sync.com is a better option than Dropbox.
+It has cross-platform support on all major platforms, including iOS, macOS, Android, and Windows.
+In addition, it used Zero-Knowledge Authentication, which makes your file secure even from the hosts.

-Sync proudly boasts about the way it handles collaboration, they have made it more intuitive and easy to use.
-You can share the folder with other members on which you want to collaboration.
-You can grant different levels of privilege to different users.
+Sync proudly boasts about the way it handles collaboration.
+They have made it more intuitive and easy to use.
+You can share the folder with other members on which you want to collaborate.
+Furthermore, you can grant different levels of privilege to different users.
 For instance, you can grant a particular user to edit and others only to view the file.
 You can further allow them to invite other people.

-It perfectly justifies its name, it is lightning fast.
-Of course, it mainly depends upload your network speed and on the type of connection, you are running on.
-In case you are on a slow network, you can assign Sync a bandwidth limitation and perform other tasks.
+It perfectly justifies its name.
+It is lightning fast.
+Of course, it mainly depends on uploading your network speed and the type of connection you are running on.
+If you are on a slow network, you can assign Sync a bandwidth limitation and perform other tasks.

-It comes with a free version offering 5GB storage capacity.
-Overall I would say if you are looking for a close alternative to Dropbox in terms of usability and with higher security then Sync is the best option for you.
+It comes with a free version offering a 5GB storage capacity.
+So overall, I would say if you are looking for a close alternative to Dropbox in terms of usability and higher security, then Sync is the best option for you.

-If you are someone who needs more storage but doesn’t want to buy premium plans then Mega is the perfect cloud storage service for you.
-It offers whopping 50GB of cloud storage at no cost, which is 25 times more than the Dropbox.
-Mega also boasts end to end encryption and has cross-platform support, so that you can access your files on any device.
+If you need more storage but don’t want to buy premium plans, then Mega is the perfect cloud storage service for you.
+It offers a whopping 50GB of cloud storage at no cost, 25 times more than Dropbox.
+Mega also boasts end-to-end encryption and has cross-platform support so that you can access your files on any device.

-With Mega you can share folders and collaborate with other people, it also supports chat functionality so that you can chat with other collaborators without leaving the panel.
-It also comes with browser extensions for all major internet browsers which gives you the opportunity to quickly access your files.
+With Mega, you can share folders and collaborate with other people; it also supports chat functionality so that you can chat with other collaborators without leaving the panel.
+It also comes with browser extensions for all major internet browsers, allowing you to access your files quickly.

 However, Mega comes with a bandwidth limit of 10GB which refills every 30 minutes.
-You do not get the advance link sharing features like password protection or link expiration.
-So, if you want a free cloud storage service with larger storage capacity to offer then Mega might be a good option for you.
+Moreover, you do not get the advance link sharing features like password protection or link expiration.
+So, if you want a free cloud storage service with a larger storage capacity to offer, Mega might be a good option.

 Despite having cross-platform compatibility and offering a responsive and smooth working environment, Dropbox still needs to cover the gaps in its features list.
-Many users have asked us on mail about Dropbox alternatives as the free storage space offered by Dropbox is insufficient.
+In addition, many users have asked us on mail about Dropbox alternatives as the free storage space offered by Dropbox is insufficient.

-These cloud storage tools helps access data from any device.
-Start file sharing and storing on popular cloud storage alternatives given above.
-Download them from the links above or get them from google.
+These cloud storage tools help access data from any device.
+First, start file sharing and storing on popular cloud storage alternatives given above.
+Then, download them from the links above or get them from google.

 Still, if you get any questions in mind, you are free to drop them in the comments section.
-Ask us about cloud data, cloud space, secured cloud / secure cloud storage, cloud data storage, online cloud storage, mega cloud storage, source cloud service, cloud server, private cloud, offline access, unauthorized access, browser access, file sync, file sharing features, yearly subscription plan, security feature, secure file sharing services, cloud storage platform or anything from the article.
+For example, ask us about cloud data, cloud space, secured cloud / secure cloud storage, cloud data storage, online cloud storage, mega cloud storage, source cloud service, cloud server, private cloud, offline access, unauthorized access, browser access, file sync, file sharing features, yearly subscription plan, security feature, secure file-sharing services, cloud storage platform or anything from the article.